Building Alberta’s

 Impact Assessment Process

-Energy Alberta plans to submit an Initial Project Description in 2025 that will initiate a federal Impact Assessment (IA) for the Peace River Nuclear Power Project.
+Energy Alberta has submitted an Initial Project Description in April 2025 that has initiated a federal Impact Assessment (IA) for the Peace River Nuclear Power Project.
 The IA process, led by the Impact Assessment Agency of Canada (IAAC) and the Canadian Nuclear Safety Commission (CNSC), will evaluate the potential effects of the project on the environment, health, society and economy.
-It will also assess the impact on Indigenous peoples and their rights.
+It will also assess the impact on Indigenous Peoples and their rights.

 Decision on Public Interest